eustasy/.choices/DigitalOcean Regions.md

 - SGP1
 - BLR1

+#### Additional regions for larger deployments

+More American: Add SFO2
+More European: Add FRA1

+### Worldwide served from multiple regions for capacity

+Large-file storage is common for downloads, and such a network will benefit little from latency improvements, but more local distribution can still be noticeably faster and more stable.
+These are typically built on the smallest droplets availabe, as larger systems see no improvement on link speed or bandwidth allocation.

+1. NYC3
+2. AMS3
+3. SFO2
+4. FRA1
+5. SGP1
+6. BLR1

 ### Region-specific legal requirements

 Applications may wish to split regions by legality when handling sensitive data.
 You should always consult local law when processing a regions data.